hhhz-s/Case-Influence-in-Quantile-Regression/README.md

 - case_influence_graph_multi.R: code for Fig 13
 - loo_analysis_multi: code for Tables 6 to 8

-Specify the working directory in R to reproduce the figures.
+Specify the working directory and install the required packages in R to reproduce the figures.